 The gases exhausted from the sampled LFG fueled RICE (Engine Nos.
-1 & 2 / EUICENGINE1 & EUICENGINE2) were each sampled for three (3) one-hour test periods during the compliance testing performed September 27, 2022.
+1 / EUICENGINE1) was sampled for three (3) one-hour test periods during the compliance testing performed October 18, 2022.

-Table 2.2 presents the average measured CO, NO_X, and VOC emission rates for each engine (average of the three test periods).
+Table 2.2 presents the average measured CO, NO_X , and VOC emission rates for the engine (average of the three test periods).